Massachusetts Peace Action Education Fund

 - Experience with creating web pages and posts via WordPress

 Terms of employment

-You are expected to initiate and carry out projects, work closely with supervisors and committee on your plans, receive assignments and accept direction.
-In case of a conflict you may consult with the Massachusetts Peace Action board’s Personnel Committee for problem solving.
+You are expected to keep team-mates informed of your plans, and to receive assignments and accept direction.
+In case of a conflict you may consult with the Board’s Personnel Committee for problem solving.

-Send resume, cover letter and a sample of your work to Cole Harrison, Executive Director, firstname.lastname@example.org.
-Applications will be reviewed on a rolling basis and must be received by October 31.
+Send resume, cover letter and a sample of your work to Brian Garvey, Assistant Director, firstname.lastname@example.org.
+Applications will be reviewed on a rolling basis.

 Youth, people of color and members of marginalized groups are particularly encouraged to apply.